-- You Gov poll carried in 2010 respondents were asked "Thinking about violent protests, such as those against tuition fees last week, do you think the police should or should not be able to use water cannons against violent protests?", 69% said that the use of water cannon was acceptable. - In the public opinion poll carried out by HMIC in support of the rules of engagement: A review of the August 2011 disorders. report, 77% of those surveyed felt that water cannon should have been used. - In the YouGov poll in 2012, 89% supported the use of water cannon in riots, whilst only 8% said police should not use them.
+- In the YouGov poll carried out in 2010, respondents were asked "Thinking about violent protests, such as those against tuition fees last week, do you think the police should or should not be able to use water cannons against violent protests?", 69% said that the use of water cannon was acceptable. - In the public opinion poll carried out by HMIC in support of the rules of engagement: A review of the August 2011 disorders report, 77% of those surveyed felt that water cannon should have been used. - In the YouGov poll in 2012, 89% supported the use of water cannon in riots, whilst only 8% said police should not use them.